 Photo caption: UW-Eau Claire is expanding its free antigen testing for COVID-19 to students who live off campus.
 Since September, UW-Eau Claire has processed more than 7,500 tests from students who live in on-campus residence halls.

-The University of Wisconsin-Eau Claire is expanding its free antigen testing for COVID-19 to include students living off campus who have internships or other university-related experiences that take them into the community.
+The University of Wisconsin-Eau Claire is expanding its free antigen testing for COVID-19 to include students living off campus.

 By expanding its rapid testing program, UW-Eau Claire can identify asymptomatic students who interact with community members through various campus-related activities and programs, in an effort to help prevent the spread of the coronavirus, says Jodi Thesing-Ritter, UW-Eau Claire’s executive director of equity, diversity and inclusion.
 Up to 3,000 off-campus students could be tested under the expanded program, Thesing-Ritter says.

 “Our goal is to do our very best to prevent community spread,” Thesing-Ritter says.

 In September, UW-Eau Claire started antigen testing for about 3,900 students who live in the 11 on-campus residence halls and three university-sponsored housing facilities off campus.
 The goal is to have residence hall students tested every two weeks.

 As of Oct.
 14, more than 7,500 UW-Eau Claire student tests had been processed at the McPhee Physical Education Center testing site, with a positivity rate of less than 4 percent.